MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 ### How much space do you need?

 How much space do you need to do mob programming?
-When getting started you can get away with no additional work space if you need to.
-I've seen teams book existing meeting rooms to try the experiment.
+Whe getting started you can get away with no additional work space if you need to.
+I've seen teams book meeting rooms to try the experiment.
 This appeals to me, it gives a team a safe place to try the experiment.
 Since there is a bit of storming when starting with mob programming having safe place can up the chances of success.

 Starting with a booked out meeting room is great, with time the overhead of getting people to the room, getting set up and getting .
 Also, we had situations where we could not book the same meeting room for long periods of time - the effort of moving meeting rooms and the overhead in getting a comfortable quickly became obstructive.